Kung Fu vs MMA: the 6 questions you are asking

 It is like asking:

-• If MMA fighters are so good, why we do not see them in Sanshou competitions (Chinese boxing)?
+- If MMA fighters are so good, why do we not see them in Sanshou competitions (Chinese boxing)?
 Because it is Sanshou and not MMA

-• If MMA fighters are so strong, why we do not see them in weight lifting competitions?
+- If MMA fighters are so strong, why do we not see them in weight lifting competitions?
 Because it is weight lifting and not MMA

-• If they move so sinuously, why don’t we see Kung Fu fighters in the Caribbean dance exhibitions?
+- If they move so sinuously, why don’t we see Kung Fu fighters in the Caribbean dance exhibitions?

-• If dolphins are really that smart, why has no one of them ever been seen in a university?
+- If dolphins are really that smart, why has no one of them ever been seen in a university?

 We wanted to joke but to underline an aspect that should not be underestimated (anyway, to deepen the topic more seriously, we can read Why is Kung Fu not used in MMA?).